binaryberry/Vending-Machine/README.md

 		- releases product
 		- receives products
 ###### Till
-		- knows how many coins it holds
+		- knows how many coins of each kind it holds

+###### MiniComputer
+		- loads the vending machine with products and coins on initialization
 		- calculates amount inserted

-###### MiniComputer
 		- calculates change that needs to be returned
 		- knows how many coins to return